alex-ten/HFSP/content/materials/index.md

     </tr>
 </table>

 The monsters can vary along 1 or 2 dimensions.
-For the 4 monster families, these dimensions determine what food preference a monster has.
-For example, the short monsters in a family could prefer pancakes while the tall monsters prefer waffles.
+These dimensions determined what food preferences monsters had.
+For example, in a family of blue bears, the short ones preferred pancakes while the tall ones preferred waffles.
 Participants would then need to determine, based on a monster’s features, what food they preferred.

 ### 1.2.
 Monster families and their food preferences
 Each monster family was randomly assigned how many dimensions determined their food preferences.
 In the [~~data file~~]() (not on the website yet), these are referred to as categories.
 These categories are: